PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 10:22:07
+Last updated: 2024-04-09 10:22:44
-Random Quote: Your marbles are long gone.
-The world, however, still stands a chance. - Doctor Strange
+Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark